cesargb/laravel-logs-rotate/README.md

 ## Usage

-In this moment, every days at 00:00 your App run a schedule to rotate the Laravel logs files.
+At this moment, every day at 00:00 your application executes a schedule to rotate the Laravel record files.

 ## Configuration

-If need change the frecuency or other function you can modify the config file.
+If you need to change the frequency or another function, you can modify the config file.

 You can publish config file with: